jfbu/texdimens/texdimens/CTAN_README.md

 The variants `\texdimenbpup` and `\texdimenbpdown` expand slightly less fast than `\texdimenbp` but they allow to choose the direction of approximation (in absolute value).

-The macros for the other units have the same descriptions.
+The macros associated to the other units have the same descriptions.

 `\texdimenbothincm`, respectively `\texdimenbothbpmm`, find the largest